JetBrains/kotlin-web-site/docs/topics/kotlin-nights-branding.md

 ### Branding stickers

 Stickers can be used to brand assets for a Kotlin Night.
 Just stick them on anything you can get your hands on.
-It’s fun!
+It is funny!

 ![Stickers](kotlin-night-stickers.svg){width=700}